Warm your heart with this Homemade Chicken Potato Noodle Soup during these cold days of winter.

 - 1 ½ teaspoon kosher salt

-- Heat olive oil in a large heavy bottom pot.
-Add onion, carrots, and celery and cook over medium until they start softening, 8-10 minutes.
+- Heat olive oil in a large heavy bottom pot in medium heat.
+Add onion, carrots, and celery and cook over medium until they are softened, 8-10 minutes.

 - Stir in the garlic and cook stirring constantly until fragrant, 30 seconds or so.

-- Add in the stock, water, lemon juice, parsley leaves, salt and pepper.
+- Add in the shredded chicken, chicken stock, water, and salt and pepper.
 Bring it a boil, turn the heat down to medium-low, and let it simmer for 10-15 minutes.

-- Right before serving, stir in the spiralized potato “noodles”.
-Cook for 7-8 minutes. *
+- Stir in the spiralized potato “noodles”.
+Cook for 7-8 minutes.

-- Ladle the soup into large bowls, garnish with fresh parsley leaves, and serve with lemon wedges and crusty bread.
+- Ladle the soup into large bowls and serve with lemon wedges and crusty bread.